3 Doors Down: Formative years: 1996–1998

-3 Doors Down initially consisted of Brad Arnold as the lead vocalist and drummer, Matt Roberts as the lead guitarist and backing vocalist, and Todd Harrell as the bass guitarist.
-The band began to tour outside Escatawpa, Mississippi, eventually coming up with their official name during a trip to Foley, Alabama.
-When the three were walking through the town, they saw a building where some letters had fallen off its sign, reading "Doors Down".
-Since the band consisted of three people at the time, they added the "3" to create "3 Doors Down".
-The cover of their 2011 album Time of My Life hints at the original number of band members (3) and current band members (5); the clock on the album cover reads 3:05.
+3 Doors Down was formed in 1996 by Escatawpa, Mississippi natives Brad Arnold (lead vocals and drums), Matt Roberts (lead guitar and backing vocals), and Todd Harrell (bass guitar).
+While the trio were walking through the town of Foley, Alabama during a trip there, they noticed a building where some letters had fallen off its sign, reading "Doors Down".
+Since the band consisted of three people at the time, they added the number 3 to create "3 Doors Down".

+Arnold wrote the band's breakout hit single, "Kryptonite" in high school during math class at age 15.

-A couple of years after performing together, Todd Harrell asked rhythm guitarist Chris Henderson to join the band in 1998.
-3 Doors Down recorded a demo CD of their original songs at Lincoln Recording in Pascagoula, Mississippi.
-When the band gave the CD to local radio station WCPR-FM, they started playing the EP version of "Kryptonite" and it became the No. 1 requested song on the station for over 15 weeks.
+The three-piece began to record demo material in 1997.
+The demo recording sessions took place at the Holly House Recording studio in Biloxi, Mississippi.
+The band's demo songs were mixed and recorded by Clyde Holly, with the recordings being released on a self-titled CD in 1997.
+1,000 copies of the demo CD were released initially, with 1,000 more copies being released two years later.
+When the band gave the CD to local radio station WCPR-FM, they started playing the demo recording of "Kryptonite" and it became the No. 1 requested song on the station for over 15 weeks.
 The station's program director sent the song to manager Phin Daly who in turn showed it to Bill McGathy, his employer at In De Goot Entertainment.

+In 1998, two years after the band formed, Harrell asked rhythm guitarist Chris Henderson, who was previously in a band named Burning Bridges, to join the group.
 The band was booked in New York to perform a showcase at the CBGB music club.
 Daly told HitQuarters: "Once they got on stage and started playing it was apparent the magic was in the music.
 So we moved to sign them."